Keeping Everyone Safe

 Government guidance has changed significantly from last term where face coverings were discouraged for both staff and pupils in educational settings.

-Year 7 - Year 11 must wear face coverings outside of classrooms (e.g. transitions), and can wear them outside, but are not expected to wear them in class.
+Year 7 - Year 13 must wear face coverings inside and outside of classrooms (e.g. transitions), and can wear them outside.
 This includes when using the toilet.

 Face coverings must be plain: black, blue, white or grey.